westlicht/performer/_pages/manual/index.md

 <h4>Track Buttons</h4>

 There are 8 track buttons: `TRACK1` to `TRACK8`.
-These buttons are generally used to select the active track, but also to select pages in combination with the `PAGE` key and some other functions depending on the active page.
+These buttons are generally used to select the active track, but also to select pages in combination with the `PAGE` button and some other functions depending on the active page.

 <h4>Step Buttons</h4>

 There are 16 step buttons: `STEP1` up to `STEP16`.
-These buttons are generally used to select steps in a sequence, but also to select pages in combination with the `PAGE` key and some other functions depending on the active page.
+These buttons are generally used to select steps in a sequence, but also to select pages in combination with the `PAGE` button and some other functions depending on the active page.

 <!-- Navigation -->